Will it be harder for me?

 Primary Reasons for Failure

 There are two primary reasons for failure.
-The first being the influence of external stimulus - a commercial, online news article, internet browsing, etc. At a weak moment, or even seeing intimacy in social scenarios.
+The first being the influence of external stimuli — a commercial, online news article, internet browsing, etc. They find themselves in a weak moment, or even become jealous when seeing intimacy in social scenarios.
 This topic has already been discussed at length.
 Use the moment to remind yourself there’s no such thing as one visit or peek.
 Rejoice in the fact that you’ve broken the chain of mental slavery.
 Remember that the user envies you and you should feel pity for them, for they need it.

 When you’re a porn user, you have to block your mind to porn’s negatives.
 Users never have brain fog, they’re just ‘a bit down’.
 When you’re having life’s inevitable troubles and you experience a thought of wanting porn, are you happy and cheerful?
 Of course you aren’t.
 Once you stop, the tendency is blaming everything that goes wrong on the fact you’ve stopped.